anshlabs716/anshlabs716/README.md

 * 🛠️ Reliability
 * 📚 Documentation
 * 🌎 Open source
-* 🧠 Learning
-* 🎯 Actually solving problems
+* 🧠 Solving actual problems

-I'd rather have a smaller project that people genuinely find useful than something massive that nobody needs.
+I'd rather have a small project that people genuinely find useful than something huge that nobody needs.

 ---